Next Steps When You Have a Great Idea For a Business

 5. Raise Funds

 Consider how much money you need to start up and how you would like to fund your new enterprise.
-You can find more on funding here, but some of the most popular approaches include:
+Some of the most popular approaches include:

 - "Bootstrapped" businesses are developed by founders with little or no outside investment.